satellytes/satellytes.com/README.md

 yarn build-storybook
 ```

-The `main` branch automatically gets deployed to https://satellytes-website-storybook.netlify.app.
+The storybook for the `main` branch automatically gets deployed to https://satellytes-website-storybook.netlify.app.
 Pull Requests on
 Github will also be updated with a separate deployment URL.

 ## Writing a blog post